Norwegian University of Science and Technology

-The Norwegian University of Science and Technology (NTNU; Norges teknisk-naturvitenskapelige universitet) is a public university in Norway and the largest university by enrollment in the country.
-The university's headquarters campus is located in Trondheim, with regional campuses in Gjøvik and Ålesund.
+The Norwegian University of Science and Technology (NTNU; Norges teknisk-naturvitenskapelige universitet) is a public research university in Norway and the largest in terms of enrollment.
+The university's headquarters is located in Trondheim, with regional campuses in Gjøvik and Ålesund.

-NTNU in its current form was established by the King-in-Council in 1996 by the merger of the former University of Trondheim and other university-level institutions, with roots dating back to 1760, and has later also incorporated some former university colleges.
-NTNU is consistently ranked in the top one percentage among the world's universities, usually in the 400–600 range depending on ranking.
-As of November 2022, the university has about 9,000 employees and 42,000 students.
+NTNU was inaugurated by the King-in-Council in 1996 as a result of the merger of the former University of Trondheim and other university-level institutions, with roots dating back to 1760.
+Later, some former university colleges were also incorporated.
+Depending on the ranking publication, the university typically ranks within a range of 101 and 400 globally.
+As of November 2022, the university boasts an approximate 9,000 employees and 42,000 students.

-NTNU has the main national responsibility for education and research in engineering and technology, and is the successor of Norway's preeminent engineering university, the Norwegian Institute of Technology (NTH), established by Parliament in 1910 as Norway's national engineering university.
+NTNU has the main national responsibility for education and research in engineering and technology.
+This is likely attributable to the fact that it is the successor of Norway's pre-eminent engineering university, the Norwegian Institute of Technology (NTH) which was established by Parliament in 1910 as Norway's national engineering university.
 In addition to engineering and natural sciences, the university offers higher education in other academic disciplines ranging from medicine, psychology, social sciences, the arts, teacher education, architecture and fine art.
-NTNU is well known for its close collaboration with industry, and particularly with its R&D partner SINTEF, which provided it with the biggest industrial link among all the technical universities in the world.
 The university's academics include three Nobel laureates in physiology or medicine: Edvard Moser, May-Britt Moser and John O'Keefe.